 - If you were _________ (character), what would you have done?

-All children should complete at least one “writing” activity each day.
+Please encourage your child to do some writing/mark making each day.
 “Writing” in EYFS can be very different depending on your child’s stage of development.
 Here are some examples of how “writing” may look:

 - Mark making - your child is either drawing pictures or drawing marks of symbols.
 If your child is still at this stage, it is very important for them to talk about what they have drawn or written.
 Please encourage them to talk about what they have done.

 - Writing letters or initial sounds – your child has drawn a selection of pictures e.g. a sun, a dog and a house.
 They have written a “s” for sun, “d” for dog and “h” for house.

 - Writing a collection of letters – your child has heard some sounds in the words they are writing – I m goi to the pk – “I am going to the park”

 - Writing a collection of letters that are phonetically plausible – your child has heard more sounds in the words they are writing, but it doesn’t look “correct! – I am goin too the parc – “I am going to the park”